At a Glance:

 “I felt better on the Total Artificial Heart than I did with my real heart,” said Tom.
 “I couldn’t walk 15 steps with my real heart without being completely winded at the end.
 When I got the Total Artificial Heart, I went to work every day.
 It’s the best decision I’ve ever made because I’m still alive and now I have my transplant.
 I was confident that they were going to get me a good heart and they did.”

-In May 2016, Tom received 11 shocks in five minutes from his defibrillator.
+Several years later, Tom received 11 shocks in five minutes from his defibrillator.
 He was experiencing a “v-tach storm,” which is when the lower chambers of the heart start beating very quickly, triggering the defibrillator to try to shock the heart back into a normal rhythm multiple times.

 “The defibrillator shocks you from the top of your head to the bottom of your toes,” said Tom.
 “If you had flip flops on, it would probably knock them off your feet.
 The first time I ever got shocked, it knocked me off a stool, and my eyes were watering, and my hair was tingling, and then five seconds later I got shocked again.
 I wouldn’t wish it on my worst enemy.